-An FTP (File Transfer Protocol) is a protocol we use for the transfer of music from you to BMAT servers.
+An FTP (File Transfer Protocol) is a protocol we use to transfer music from you to our BMAT servers.
 We recommend it for large uploads of more than 1000 tracks.

-TIP: If you upload small catalogues, such as a few new releases or only a few dozen songs, we recommend using the Vericast-upload system.
+TIP: If you upload small catalogues, such as new releases or a few dozen songs, we recommend using the Vericast-upload system.

 It's an easy-to-use platform where you upload tracks one by one.